openwall/john-packages/.github/ISSUE_TEMPLATE/bug_report.md

 **Command Line**

-If applicable, add the full command line and, if possible, a demo file to reproduce the bug.
+If applicable, add the full command line and, if possible, a demo file or a hash to reproduce the bug.

 **Environement (please complete the following information):**
  - OS: [e.g. Windows 10]
- - Version [e.g. 22H2 + CUDA 10]
+ - Version [e.g. 22H2 + CUDA 10 + restarted to test (all new libs are loaded)]
  - The output of `./john --list=build-info`
  - The output of `./john --list=opencl-devices` (if applicable)